exercism/v3/languages/csharp/exercises/concept/string-formatting/.docs/instructions.md

-In this exercise, you are going to help high school sweethearts profess their love on social media:
+In this exercise, you are going to help high school sweethearts profess their love on social media.

 ## 1. Display the couple's name separated by a heart